Eli Greenbaum’s practice focuses on representing technology companies with an emphasis on intellectual property and technology related transactions.

 Eli joined the firm in 2007 and became a partner in 2016.

-“Who’s Who Legal” (2014 edition) selected Eli as an expert in the Information Technology area.
+“Who’s Who Legal” (2016 and 2014 editions) selected Eli as an expert in the Information Technology area.